 Dr Likic qualified in Medicine with honors in Zagreb in 2001, after receiving the Dean’s award for best student of medicine in 1999.
 Following internship, he undertook training in general internal medicine at the University Hospital Zagreb, while at the same time researching the effectiveness of problem based learning applied to the teaching of clinical pharmacology which both led to him getting a board certification in internal medicine in 2007 and being awarded a PhD degree in 2008.
 He currently works as a senior clinical lecturer at the Zagreb Medical School and as a consultant internist at the University Hospital Zagreb and continues to have an active research interest into the effectiveness of medical education both at undergraduate and postgraduate levels while also conducting research in health outcomes measures, medical informatics as well as rational use of antibiotics.
 Another area in which Dr.Likic has had significant success is international collaboration with funding secured from the British Council to organize a multinational meeting in Zagreb in 2008 on rational use of medicines as well as getting the Matovinovic fellowship award in 2009 which allowed him to spend 6 months working as a visiting scholar at the University of Michigan Medical School (Ann Arbor).
 His interest in informatics led him to play a pivotal role in introduction of voice over internet protocol (VOIP) based telephony systems both at Zagreb and Ann Arbor medical schools that continue to provide means for inexpensive international telephony at both institutions.
 Dr.Likic is a member of several committees at the Zagreb Medical School as well as a member of the committee for education of the European Association for Clinical Pharmacology and Therapeutics (EACPT) and a councilor to the International Union of Basic and Clinical Pharmacology (IUPHAR).
 He received the “Outstanding Early Educator Award” at the 16th IUPHAR World congress of basic and clinical pharmacology held in 2010 in Copenhagen (Denmark).

-Emilio Sanz obtained his degree (1981) and PhD (1983) in Medicine in the University of La Laguna and currently is professor in Clinical Pharmacology at the Medical School, responsible for the subjects of clinical pharmacology and prescribing.
-He has been the Dean of the medical school (2007-20015), when a major change in the educational curriculum was performed.
-Currently is the Head of the Department of Pharmacology and Physical Medicine at the School of Health Sciences.
-He is also a consultant physician at the Clinical Pharmacology Service at the University Hospital of the Canary Islands, dealing with TDM and clinical consultations, as well as chair of the Ethics Committee for Clinical Research of the University Hospital of La Candelaria, in Tenerife.
+Emilio Sanz obtained his MD degree (1981) and PhD (1983) in Medicine in the University of La Laguna and currently is professor in Clinical Pharmacology at the Medical School, responsible for the subjects of clinical pharmacology and prescribing.
+He has been the Dean of the medical school (2007-2015), when a major change in the educational curriculum was performed, and the Head of the Department of Pharmacology and Physical Medicine at the School of Health Sciences.
+He is also the Head Physician of the Clinical Pharmacology Service at the University Hospital of the Canary Islands, dealing with TDM and clinical consultations, as well as chair of the Ethics Committee for Clinical Research of the University Hospitals in Tenerife.
 Prof. Sanz is also the Director of the Interuniversity Master Programme in Bioethics and Biolaw.
 He has been involved in educational projects since the early 90’s and has published several papers in educational matters for teaching of prescribing.
+In July 2019 he was awarded with the “Lifetime achievement in Clinical Pharmacology Education” prize of the European Association for Clinical Pharmacology and Therapeutics.

 Jelle Tichelaar is Assistant Professor and Education Coordinator of the section Pharmacotherapy, Department Internal Medicine at the VU University Medical Center in Amsterdam.
-Within the Education subcommittee of the EACPT he is the professional secretary and chairman of the working group Research on Education.
-He is also board member of the education subcommittee of both the Dutch Society of Clinical pharmacology and Bio pharmacy (NVKF&B) and the International Union of Basic and Clinical Pharmacology (IUPHAR).
+Within the Education working group of the EACPT he is the professional secretary and chairman of the working group Research on Education.
+He is also board member of the education working group of both the Dutch Society of Clinical pharmacology and Bio pharmacy (NVKF&B) and the International Union of Basic and Clinical Pharmacology (IUPHAR).

 He received the “Outstanding Early Educator Award” in the category Clinical pharmacology at the 17th IUPHAR World congress of basic and clinical pharmacology held in 2014 in Cape Town South Africa.